openebs/website/website/src/blogs/2018-10-02-setting-up-persistent-volumes-in-rwx-mode-using-openebs.md

 ## YAML spec examples:

-The same YAML spec can be found in the Kubernetes external storage nfs plugin.
+The same YAML spec can be found in the Kubernetes external storage NFS plugin.
 The YAML specs below show how to provision the OpenEBS iSCSI storage in the nfs-provisioner pod automatically.

 ## YAML spec for NFS provisioner security policy